Log-modular quantum groups at even roots of unity and the quantum Frobenius I: Rational (de-)equivariantization and non-degeneracy

 \begin{theorem} Let $\Pi$ be an affine group scheme.
 Suppose that $F:\rep\Pi\to \msc{C}$ is a braided tensor embedding, which is additionally faithfully flat, locally finite, and has M\"uger central image.
 Then the de-equivariantization $\msc{C}_\Pi$ is non-degenerate if and only if $F$ is an equivalence onto the M\"uger center of $\msc{C}$. \end{theorem}

 Recall that a braided tensor category $\msc{D}$ is called non-degenerate if its M\"uger center is trivial.
-For finite tensor categories this definition is equivalent to all other reasonable notions of non-degeneracy~\cite{shimizu}.
 Recall also that a log-modular tensor category is a finite, non-degenerate, ribbon category.
 We call a ribbon quasi-Hopf algebra log-modular if its representation category is log-modular.
 We observe our calculation of the M\"uger center of $\rep G_q$ at Theorem~\ref{thm:calculatingZ} to arrive at the following.

 \begin{corollary} \begin{enumerate} \item[(a)] The de-equivariantization $(\rep G_q)_{G^\vee}$, with its induced braiding, is non-degenerate.
 If furthermore $G$ is simply-connected, then $(\rep G_q)_{G^\vee}$ is canonically log-modular. \item[(b)] The quasitriangular quasi-Hopf algebra $u^{\M}_q(G)$ is factorizable, and log-modular when $G$ is simply-connected. \end{enumerate} \end{corollary}